CORONAVIRUS (COVID-19) UPDATE

 Alan D. Feller, Esq.

-Alan Feller regularly lectures on Elder Law issues for senior groups, senior living facilities, financial institutions, bar associations and health organizations including the Alzheimer's Association and ALS Association.
-In addition, Mr. Feller advises medical and dental professionals in their practices.
-He is the Vice President of the Estate Planning Council of Putnam County, a board member and the Technology Chairperson for the Putnam and Dutchess Geriatric Committee and a member of the Putnam County Bar Association.
+Alan Feller lectures on Elder Law issues for senior groups, senior living facilities, financial institutions and health organizations including the ALS Association.
+He is a former Vice President of the Estate Planning Council of Putnam County.

 Michelle I. Berman, Esq.

-Michelle is a lifelong resident of Westchester County and currently resides here with her rescue dog, Rosie.
+Michelle is a lifelong resident of Westchester County and currently resides here with her rescue cat, Llewyn.

 Prior to joining Sloan & Feller, Michelle served as an Associate handling matters in diverse areas of the law, including general liability, professional malpractice, trusts and estates, as well as matrimonial matters.